Zeina Akar: Political career

 Akar has no military or defense background.
 When asked about her appointment, Diab questioned the need to have specialists for the job.
 She has been accused of being affiliated with various political parties, but sources denied this saying she has no partisan background and was chosen by President Michel Aoun.
-Lawyer Imad al-Hout said "It is clear that the choice of ministers, including the defense minister, was not based primarily on efficiency but on loyalty."
 The Cabinet as a whole has been called "technocratic".

 At the handover ceremony on 23 January 2020, Akar spoke about the right of the people to protest and pressure the government and the government's responsibility to act in the people's best interests.
 She said her priority was fighting corruption and asked people to watch she would do before judging her.
-Following the explosion in Beirut on 4 August 2020, Hassan Diab's Government resigned on 10 August and Akar will have the function of a caretaker of the Ministry until a replacing Government is constituted.
+Following the explosion in Beirut on 4 August 2020, Hassan Diab's Government resigned on 10 August and Akar will have the function of a caretaker of the Ministries until a replacing Government is constituted.